 QPS Summary Care Records

-Use of the NHS Summary Care Record (SCR)
+QPS and Use of the NHS Summary Care Record (SCR)

 On the day of the first review, the pharmacy can demonstrate a total increase in access to Summary Care Records between Monday 28 November 2016 to Sunday 30 April 2017 compared to the preceding period of 27 June 2016 to Sunday 27 November 2016.